 There is an opportunity to enhance the female dog’s ability to produce estrogen even after ovariohysterectomy (spay).
 Dehydroepiandrosterone (DHEA) is a hormone that can be made into estrogen or testosterone and it is mainly secreted by the adrenal glands in females.
 The ovaries’ contribution to circulating DHEA appears to be limited, although in intact females it may partially compensate for an age-related decrease in adrenal hormonal secretion.101 Spayed females don’t have the ovaries to fall back on when the adrenal glands are overwhelmed by stress, the additional demands of hormone production due to spaying, and age-related decrease in secretion.
 If the hormone panel shows a deficiency in estrogen and DHEA, supplementation with DHEA103 could allow additional estrogen production in the brain or fatty tissue.102 Because the additional estrogen will be naturally produced within your dog’s body, you will have no concerns as to whether the estrogen will be synthetic, natural, or bioidentical, as is the case in traditional hormone replacement therapy.
 If the DHEA supplement leads to additional estrogen production, the spay incontinence will generally resolve.

 DHEA is inexpensive and can be purchased over the counter at local pharmacies or online pharmacies.
-There are no exact dosing recommendations we can find, however, studies do tend to give a range of dosing that appears to be safe – 10 to 25 mg. orally, each morning.
+It is preferable to use a micronized formulation.
+There are no exact dosing recommendations we can find, however, studies do tend to give a range of dosing that appears to be safe – 5 to 25 mg. orally, each morning.